-We understand that going to the dentist is scary for a lot of people.
+We understand that going to the dentist is scary for a lot of people, especially when they need a root canal.
 The experience of being completely vulnerable and trapped in a chair while someone prods at your gums with a set of metal picks is at best just uncomfortable.

 For more sensitive souls, a simple tooth-cleaning session can be a living nightmare, and having a cavity filled, with the needles and drills necessary to complete that procedure, is absolute torture.